 The Veteran Financial Services Office is located at the South Omaha Campus.
 Metropolitan Community College is pleased to report that all degrees, certificates and diplomas offered have been approved by the Veterans Administration for use with military funding resources.

 The Veteran Financial Services Office provides advisory services relating to educational benefits to VA eligible students planning to enroll or enrolled at MCC.
 Forms and applications needed by the veteran or dependents eligible for VA educational benefits are available at the Veterans application portal VONAPP.

 Many veteran students are eligible for more than one benefit.
-Before you apply for any Veteran Education benefit it is recommended that you speak with our Veteran Financial Services Specialist at 402-738-4619 or email at VAFunding@mccneb.edu.
+Before you apply for any Veteran Education benefit it is recommended that you speak with our Veterans Certifying Officials at 402-738-4619 or email at MCCVets@mccneb.edu.

-We encourage you to visit our Military and Veterans Support Services website.
+We encourage you to visit our Military/Veterans Services website.
 The mission of the office is to support current military service members, veterans, and their families as they pursue their academic, career, and personal goals at MCC.

 Veteran Educational Benefits